alvinthomas/alvinthomas/content/home/about.md

   year = 2016

 [[education.courses]]
-  course = "BS in Chemistry-Engineering" institution = "Washington and Lee University" year = 2014
+  course = "BS in Chemistry-Engineering and Minor in Poverty Studies" institution = "Washington and Lee University" year = 2014